Give Beads a Second Chance

 Team Up for Recycling

-Another inspiring way that this community promotes recycling is the efforts of their local basketball team, the Hornets, whose Planet Rebound initiative encourages fans to donate their Mardi Gras beads at their home games.
-Incentives include a voucher for a pair of tickets to a game if you drop off a bag of beads at all major entrances at the New Orleans Arena.
+Another inspiring way that this community promoted recycling is the efforts of their local basketball team, the Hornets, whose Planet Rebound initiative encouraged fans to donate their Mardi Gras beads at their home games.
+Incentives included a voucher for a pair of tickets to a game if you drop off a bag of beads at all major entrances at the New Orleans Arena.